 What To Do if You Break Down in Mexico: WITHOUT MexInsurance®

 If your vehicle breaks down in Mexico, it’s important to remain calm.
 If you are driving in areas patrolled by Mexico’s Green Angels (toll roads), you will find their services invaluable.
 Their job is to assist motorists who experience car issues on the roadways.
 They can help determine the problem and line up towing.
 If you are stranded you can dial 078 while in Mexico for help.
 There are plenty of good mechanics in Mexico so if your vehicle needs to be serviced, you’re ok.
-Some drivers prefer to have their car towed to the border.
+Some drivers prefer to have their cars towed to the border.
 Talk to your insurer about towing insurance when you sign up for a Mexican insurance policy.

 Accidents that are mere fender benders may cause little more than an inconvenience.
 Especially if you forgot to buy have your MexInsurance.com® – Mexican car insurance as well as your permit depending on where you are traveling.
 On the other hand, if the accident involves serious property damage and injuries, the Mexican authorities often handle such cases as criminal events and may bring drivers in for processing.
 If you are on your own, it’s best to call the American Consulate when at the station.
 You should also call your insurer who can assist you.
-How to File a Claim in Mexico

 Remember never to drink and drive while traveling in Mexico as driving under the influence can negate any release even if bail is posted.

 While driving in Mexico as elsewhere may involve some precautions, you aren’t likely to have any trouble if you follow the rules of the road and have your insurance in place.
-Throngs of Americans drive Mexico’s roadways and some do experience accidents which are merely minor nuisances of travel; Mexico is used to such occurrences and so is your insurer!
+Throngs of Americans drive Mexico’s roadways and some do experience accidents that are merely minor nuisances of travel; Mexico is used to such occurrences and so is your insurer!
 Experiencing Mexico’s gorgeous scenery from behind the wheel is an enchanting experience.
 Plan accordingly and you will be well prepared even if your car breaks down in Mexico.

 MexInsurance.com® – providing quality Mexico Insurance online since 2003.